knockout/knockout/documentation/custom-bindings-disposal.md

 ### Overriding the clean-up of external data

-When removing an element, Knockout runs logic to clean-up any data associated with the element.
-As part of this logic, jQuery's `cleanData` method is called, if jQuery is available.
+When removing an element, Knockout runs logic to clean up any data associated with the element.
+As part of this logic, Knockout calls jQuery's `cleanData` method if jQuery is loaded in your page.
 In advanced scenarios, you may want to prevent or customize how this data is removed in your application.
 Knockout exposes a function, `ko.utils.domNodeDisposal.cleanExternalData(node)`, that can be overridden to support custom logic.
 For example, to prevent `cleanData` from being called, an empty function could be used to replace the standard `cleanExternalData` implementation:

-    ko.utils.domNodeDisposal.cleanExternalData = function() {
+    ko.utils.domNodeDisposal.cleanExternalData = function () {
-      //do nothing
+        // Do nothing.
+Now any jQuery data associated with elements will
+        // not be cleaned up when the elements are removed from the DOM.
     };